 d) Maintain a lead position in all the market clusters of the country

-e) Launch of special high performance products like F2R, Concrete Plus, Coastal Plusfor specific Market segments/Market climatic conditions forimproved Performance and Durability of Resultant Concrete
+e) Launch of special high performance premium brands like F2R, Concrete Plus, CoastalPlus ACC Plus+, ACC Gold for specific Market segments/Market climatic conditions forimproved Performance and Durability of Resultant Concrete

-f) Reduction in sp.power consumption for grinding
+f) Reduction in Sp.
+Power consumption for grinding

-g) Effective use of SPC at each stage of Cement Manufacture for improving consistencyof Operations and consistency in Product Quality
+g) Effective use of statistical Quality Control & Quality tools at each stage ofCement Manufacture for Process improvements leading to improvements in consistency ofOperations and consistency in Quality of the Product

 h) Fuel efficiency

-3. Future plan of action
+3. Future plan of action:

 a) Exploratory research works on the above specific areas

-b) Focus on development of products aimed at enhancing use of cement in variousapplications and development of application Oriented Cement based cementitious material
+b) Focus on development of products aimed at enhancing use of cement in variousapplications and development of application oriented Cement based cementitious material

 c) Use of waste/byproducts in cement manufacture as alternative materials

 d) Improve product quality particularly with respect to long term durability andreduction in cost of manufacture